newatoms/guides/using-social-media-as-communcation-tool/readme.md

 Using a survey of young adults, they found out that Internet users, who are more individualistic and/or more altruistic, tend to forward more online content than others.

-So what you want, is that people speak positively about you with personal incentive.
+You do not only want people to interact with your messages, but also that they do this in a positive manner.
+Your want people to speak positively about you with personal incentive.

 This can be done by saying something about you, but just sharing or even liking your messages is enough.
-The best way to do this, is simply, by giving them a reason to.
+The best way to get your readers to do this, is simply, by giving them a reason to.
 To do this it is important to know why people interact with messages on social media.

 Your social media profile is a definition of who you are.
 It is your public resume, it is your dating profile and your portfolio.
-So with everything you share and say you should ask yourself, is this portfolio material? would i endorse this and how does it look with the rest of my profile?
+So with everything you share and say you should ask yourself, is this portfolio material? would I endorse this and how does it look with the rest of my profile?

 Because you only reach the people during the time your broadcast, it can often be good to broadcast the same message multiple times, and still giving the receiver a reason to share it all those times.